 - In a skillet, saute onion in 2 tablespoons oil.
 Remove from heat and mix with diced zucchini, crushed buckwheat flakes, 2/3 of the shredded cheese, red or green pepper, remaining salt, and pepper.

 - Fill zucchini shells with mixture.
 Drizzle about a teaspoon of oil on top of each one.
 Sprinkle with remaining shredded cheese and place in a baking dish.
+Pour 1/4 cup water to the bottom of the baking dish.
 Cover and bake in a preheated 350°F oven for 40–45 minutes until tender.
 Remove cover for last 15 minutes of baking.